 Departure into the age of space travel

 When man set foot on a strange planet (moon) for the first time on July 21, 1969, a new era of humanity broke out.
-With Apollo XI, a gigantic spaceship with a weight of 3,100 tons, a length of 111 meters and a 155 million hp Saturn V rocket, Astronauts Neil Armstrong, Edwin Aldrin (Michael Collins) were the first people to take the Eagle Lunar Module the moon (Armstrong, July 21, 1969, 9:17 p.m.
+With Apollo XI, a gigantic spaceship with a weight of 3,100 tons, a length of 111 meters and a 155 million hp Saturn V rocket, Astronauts Neil Armstrong, Edwin Aldrin (Michael Collins) were the first human to take the Eagle Lunar Module the moon (Armstrong, July 21, 1969, 9:17 p.m.
 CET).
 Around 500 million people follow the activities on TV live.
 As a souvenir, the astronauts leave behind a nylon stars and stripes that are attached to an aluminum frame and have a stainless steel plate with the following inscription: "This is where people from planet Earth first entered the moon, 1969, AD We came in peace for all mankind.
 Neil A. Armstrong, astronaut, Michael Collins, astronaut, Edwin E. Aldrin, astronaut, Richard Nixon, President of the United States".
 They also leave behind a silicon wafer the size of a half-dollar piece, on which messages from 73 nations and passages of speeches from three US presidents are etched.

 Definition of terms: UFOs